DavidRMorphew/my-bricks-app-backend/README.md

 ## Purpose and Usage
 This Api is designed to fetch and persist Lego sets and their parts from the [Rebrickable Api](https://rebrickable.com/api/v3/docs/) for use with the [My Bricks App Frontend](https://github.com/DavidRMorphew/my-bricks-app-frontend).

-You can use the seeds file to harvest Lego sets, or set the app to download all of the Rebrickable Api (see the section on Seeding the Database).
+You can use the seeds file to harvest Lego sets, or set the app to download all of the sets and parts from Rebrickable Api (see the section on Seeding the Database).

 With the frontend of the App, you can select Lego sets that you own and have this backend persist that data.
 You can also run searches for sets that you could build (`Potential Builds`) given all of the parts that you own.